mouseless/mouseless.codes/case-studies.md

 ## Forward

-We're building integration gateway server for [Forward][]'s web app to allow their customers integrate with CRM and more.
+We've built the integration gateway server for [Forward][]'s web app to allow their customers integrate with CRM and more.

 ::::bullet-list